CHANGE OF HEART: Apparently, Alabama Voters Approve More Of Obama Than Trump [Fox News Poll]

 — The Hill (@thehill) November 17, 2017

-It’s unclear why Alabama suddenly has a change of heart and bestow a higher level of approval on Obama versus Trump.
+It’s unclear why Alabama suddenly has a change of heart and is bestowing a higher level of approval on Obama versus Trump.
 However, Alabama’s favorite son, Roy Moore, is under fire over allegations of sexual misconduct with as many as six women.
 The alleged victims say Moore sexually harassed them as long as four decades ago.

 Fox News Poll: Obama’s Approval Rating In Alabama is Higher Than Trump’s https://t.co/OS7REhST4n